alex-but/fortune-teller/src/models/README.md

   - `name`: Name of the city.
   - `country`: Country object representing the country in which the city is located.
   - `sqm_housing_price`: Timeseries representing the price per square meter of housing in the city.
-  - `yearly_rent_to_price_index`: Timeseries representing the yearly rent to price index ratio in the city.
+  - `yearly_price_to_rent_index`: Timeseries representing the yearly price to rent index ratio in the city.

 ### Commodity